Early world maps: Caverio Map (c. 1505)

 The Caverio Map, also known as the Caveri Map or Canerio Map, is a map drawn by Nicolay de Caveri, c.
 1505.
 It is hand drawn on parchment and coloured, being composed of ten sections or panels, measuring 2.25 by 1.15 m.
 Historians believe that this undated map signed with "Nicolay de Caveri Januensis" was completed in 1504–05.
-It was probably either made in Lisbon by the Genoese Canveri, or copied by him in Genoa from the very similar Cantino map.
+It was probably either made in Lisbon by the Genoese Caveri and Kolaveri fishermen,or copied by him in Genoa from the very similar Cantino map.
 It was one of the primary sources used to make the Waldseemüller map in 1507.
 The Caverio map is currently at the Bibliothèque Nationale de France in Paris.